IU Musicology Department’s Collectorship Program

 The teaching component of the project involves the training of graduate students in Codicology and Manuscript Description.
-Fifteen students have travelled to Ostiglia in the first three years of the program (2012-14) and learned about issues of cataloguing and the study of musical sources from Prof. Massimo Ossi and Prof. Giovanni Zanovello.
+Twenty students have travelled to Ostiglia in the first four years of the program (2012-15) and learned about issues of cataloguing and the study of musical sources from Prof. Massimo Ossi and Prof. Giovanni Zanovello.
 In particular, the course focused on teaching students how to work with manuscripts not only as sources of music and theory, but also as material objects.
 CHMTL is currently working on the creation of an experimental digital platform to make the data accessible to interested scholars.
 The activity received a good deal of attention, both in Italy and in the USA.
 Italian local media (including Mantuan television stations) covered the project each year.

 The class had also the opportunity to visit Italian cities and musical collections.
 Trips in the various years included Bologna, Venice, Mantua, Padua, and Verona.
 In addition to visits to monuments and gastronomic highlights, the group met Italian scholars like Alfredo Vitolo, a librarian at the Museo Internazionale della Musica di Bologna, who presented his research on the collection of Padre Martini, the eighteenth-century erudite who mentored Mozart in counterpoint.
 During the visit to Mantua they played the sixteenth-century organ of Santa Barbara, one of the churches in Italy with the most illustrious musical history.